 Application layer message security

-DLMS/COSEM ensures AL level security by providing means to cryptographically protect xDLMS APDUs.
+DLMS®/COSEM ensures AL level security by providing means to cryptographically protect xDLMS APDUs.
 The protection may be any combination of authentication, encryption and digital signature and can be applied in a multi-layer fashion by multiple parties.
 The protection is applied by the originator and is verified and removed by the recipient.

 A request or response received shall be processed only if the protection on the message carrying the request or response could be successfully verified and removed.